devdatalab/covid/README.md

 # Covid-19 Data Resources

-:rotating_light: Mortality data now available in `mortality/`!
-See [this medium post](https://devdatalab.medium.com/making-sense-of-excess-mortality-f26cffe3643e) for a full announcement and preliminary analysis. :rotating_light:

 This repository aims to provide a backbone of high geographic resolution administrative data to support analysis of and the policy response to the COVID-19 pandemic in India.